vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     for i in range(len(L_time)):
         print("nrows = {}; elapsed time = {}".format(L_nrows[i], L_time[i]))

-It took an order of magnitude more to load into memory compared with the time required to create the :py:func:`~verticapy.vDataFrame`.
+It took an order of magnitude more to load into memory compared with the time required to create the :py:mod:`~verticapy.vDataFrame`.
 Loading data into pandas is quite fast when the data volume is low (less than some MB), but as the size of the dataset increases, the load time can become exponentially more expensive, as seen in the following plot:

 .. ipython:: python